-\See Chapter 2 for detailed language of alternatives.
-Preferred indicated determines the season can last.
+See Chapter 2 for detailed language of alternatives.
+Preferred indicated would be the "book-ends" within which recreational harvest of snowy grouper would be allowed based on how long NMFS determines the season can last.
 Under this scenario, if the recreational ACL was not met within that timeframe, a reopening would not occur since recreational landings estimates would not be available in-season to conduct additional projections for a reopening.
 Alternative 2 would result in biological benefit to the stock in that it is likely to prevent overages of the recreational ACL.
 However, this alternative would not correct for an overage if it were to occur due to an unforeseen increase in recreational effort.

-Alternative 3 would remove the recreational in-season AM and would eliminate two triggers from the post-season AM (overfished status and total exceeded).
-Removing the in-season AM would likely result in adverse effects to the stock compared to Alternative 1 (No Action) since the mechanism to prevent the ACL from being exceeded would be removed.
-However, Alternative 3 could result in beneficial effects to the snowy grouper stock compared to Alternative 1 (No Action), since the post-season AMs would be effective regardless of the stock status and whether the total was exceeded.
-It is not possible to determine the overall directional effect of Alterative 3 compared to Alternative 1 (No Action).
+Preferred Alternative 3 would remove the recreational in-season AM and would eliminate two triggers from the post-season AM (overfished status and total exceeded).
+Removing the inseason AM would likely result in adverse effects to the stock compared to Alternative 1 (No

+Action) since the mechanism to prevent the ACL from being exceeded would be removed.
+However, Preferred Alternative 3 could result in beneficial effects to the snowy grouper stock compared to Alternative 1 (No Action), since the post-season AMs would be effective regardless of the stock status and whether the total was exceeded.
+It is not possible to determine the overall directional effect of Preferred Alterative 3 compared to Alternative 1 (No Action).

 Alternative 4 is the same as Alternative 3, but it would retain the in-season closure.
 Compared to Alternative 1 (No Action), Alternative 4 would likely result in beneficial effects to the snowy grouper stock since it retains the in-season AM and would reduce some of the criteria to determine whether the post-season AM is triggered.
-Biological benefits to the snowy grouper stock would be greatest under Alternative 1 (No Action)/Alternative 3, followed by Alternative 2 and Alternative 4.
+However, Alternative 1 (No Action) would reduce the recreational ACL following an overage whereas that is not the case with Alternative 4.
+Biological benefits to the snowy grouper stock would be similar amongst the alternatives.
+It is difficult to rank the alternatives according to the expected adverse effects to the biological stock as each alternative contains attributes that could lead to both beneficial and adverse effects when compared to the other alternatives.